 We hope this helps our female pupils at The Vine and if you have any further queries, please do not hesitate to contact the school for assistance on this matter.

-I see lots of children who have bumped their heads at school and you will be notified if it required some 1st aid or assessment with a red letter.
+We see lots of children who have bumped their heads at school and you will be notified if it required some 1st aid or assessment with a red letter.
 Please note the advice on the reverse and if you need any more information, great advice can be found on the NHS website.

 Consent is only needed from one PR holder, however we will usually try to obtain all PR consent.
 In the event that PR holders can not agree then the school will always act in the best interest of the child.
 A court order or full PR agreement will be needed to withdraw a pupil from non statutory interventions.